 By comparing your forecasted income with your estimated future needs, which should equal approximately 70% of your salary, you can determine if you are on the right track.
 If you are, keep going!
 On the other hand, if you see that your savings won’t be enough, it would be wise to discuss your savings options with an advisor.

 Over the course of your retirement, you will convert your registered savings plan into income funds or annuities so that you may draw upon your funds as required.
 These options, which vary according to the type of plan that you own, allow you to regularly withdraw money while continuing to accumulate tax-free savings from investment income.

-An RRIF acts as an extension of a registered retirement savings plan (RRSP).
+A RRIF acts as an extension of a registered retirement savings plan (RRSP).
 It allows you to utilize the savings you have accumulated during your working life.
-You have until December 31 of the year you turn 71 years of age to convert the amounts invested in your RRSP into an RRIF.
+You have until December 31 of the year you turn 71 to convert the amounts invested in your RRSP into a RRIF.

 Find out more about RRIFs